microsoft/sarif-tutorials/docs/Introduction.md

 Azure Dev Ops.
 - There is no common way to generate metrics (for example, how many bugs exist in each program component).

-This is where SARIF comes in.
+That's where SARIF comes in.
 By providing a common tool output format, SARIF reduces the learning burden on users, and makes it possible to create common tooling for all tools: viewers, bug filers, metrics calculators, _etc._.